Single-measurement Bell analysis: Method

-We consider Bell tests in terms of arbitrary observables defined separately in each subsystem.
-These are $X,Y$ in the subsystem $A$, and $U,V$ in the subsystem $B$.
-All them will be described by positive operator-valued measures (POVMs) $\Delta_W (w)$ for $W=X,Y,U,V$, with $w=x,y,u,v$.
+As usual, our system will be made of two not causally connected subsystems $A$ and $B$.
+We consider Bell tests in terms of pairs of observables defined in each subsystem.
+These are $X,Y$ in the subsystem $A$, and $U,V$ in the subsystem $B$, al them being dichotomic, taking values $x,y, u,v = \pm 1$.
+The local hidden variable model to be tested by the Bell-type criteria prescribes the following form for the joint statistics of a pair of $A$ and $B$ observables